 Possible Causes

-• Heavy menstrual periods
+• Heavy menstrual bleeding

-• Pregnancy and childbirth
+• Pregnancy and breastfeeding

-• Inadequate dietary iron
+• Inadequate dietary iron intake

 • Frequent blood donation

-• Vegetarian/vegan diet without planning
+• Vegetarian or vegan diet without proper planning

 Note: These are potential causes.
 A healthcare provider can help determine the specific cause in your case.